New Measurements

 • Inband Power

-Integral of the average power spectral density over the band of interest.
-Since Raven uses Digital Fourier Transform, it averages the power spectral density with respect to time, sums up the time-averaged PSD in all Fourier bins and multiplies by the bin size in Hertz.
+Integral of the average power spectral density (PSD) over the frequency bounds of each selection.
+Since Raven uses discrete Fourier transform (DFT), it averages the power spectral density with respect to time, sums up the time-averaged PSD in all DFT bins and multiplies by the bin size in Hertz.

 • Leq